hermit-os/hermit-playground/README.md

 $ make install DESTDIR=~/hermit-build
 $ cd ~/hermit-build/opt/hermit
 $ # using QEMU
-$ HERMIT_ISLE=qemu bin/proxy x86_64-hermit/extra/tests/hello
-$ # using uHyve
-$ HERMIT_ISLE=uhyve bin/proxy x86_64-hermit/extra/tests/hello
+$ bin/proxy x86_64-hermit/extra/tests/hello
 ```

-With `HERMIT_ISLE=qemu`, the application will be started within a QEMU VM.
-Please note that the loader requires QEMU and uses *KVM* by default.
-Furthermore, it expects that the executable is called `qemu-system-x86_64`.

-With `HERMIT_ISLE=uhyve`, the application will be started within a thin
+The application will be started within our thin
-hypervisor powered by Linux's KVM API and therefore requires *KVM* support.
+hypervisor _uhyve_ powered by Linux's KVM API and therefore requires *KVM* support.
-uhyve has a considerably smaller startup time than QEMU.
 In principle, it is an extension of [ukvm](https://www.usenix.org/sites/default/files/conference/protected-files/hotcloud16_slides_williams.pdf).

-In this context, the environment variable `HERMIT_CPUS` specifies the number of
+The environment variable `HERMIT_CPUS` specifies the number of
 CPUs (and no longer a range of core ids).
 Furthermore, the variable `HERMIT_MEM`
 defines the memory size of the virtual machine.
 The suffixes *M* and *G* can be
 used to specify a value in megabytes or gigabytes respectively.
 By default, the